-Dr. Kelly Ross, a pediatrician with Washington University at St. Louis Children’s Hospital, discusses developing healthy routines for kids with hectic school schedules.
+Dr. Kelly Ross, a pediatrician with Washington University at St. Louis Children’s Hospital, discusses developing a healthy after-school routine for kids with hectic schedules.
 Kelly is a working mom with teenagers who are involved in several extracurricular activities, and she has spent a lot of time looking at the research to make sure her kids are not overscheduled.

 The task of creating balance in your child’s life may seem impossible with school and so many options of extracurricular activities.
 You want your kids to be involved in activities outside of school, but you also want to make sure that they are not overbooked and stressed because they have too much on their plate.
 As a parent, it is important to find a routine that works for your child as they take on more extracurricular activities in different stages of life.